-Player assessments begin in late January or early February.
+Player assessments begin in mid/late January to early February, weather permitting.
 Team assignments are usually completed by the end of February, and regular practices begin after teams are formed.
 Specific assessment/tryout information (dates, times and locations) for each season will be posted on the Vienna Youth Lacrosse website.
 The first games of the season are usually scheduled around the end of March.
 Teams will play an eight game regular season schedule that usually concludes the weekend before Memorial Day weekend.
 The regular season is followed by two weekends of playoff games, starting the weekend AFTER Memorial Day weekend.

 3. What equipment is required for lacrosse?

 Girls' lacrosse is non-contact.
 Girls need a woman's lacrosse stick, protective eye gear, mouth guard and cleats (soccer or football).
 The mouth guard and USA Lacrosse approved goggles are REQUIRED for practices and games.
 Suggested sticks for beginning players are 36" in length for girls under 5' tall and 48" in length for girls over 5' tall.
 Only the goalie wears protective gear that is provided by VYI.

 Boys' lacrosse is a contact sport.
 In addition to a stick, cleats, a mouth guard, and a protective cup (all of which must be provided by the player), each player must have a helmet, shoulder pads, arm pads and gloves.